ionic-team/capacitor/example/README.md

 ## Build Example App

-This will npm link to the AvocadoJS package, build the app, and copy the build files to the correct `www` directories for both the iOS and Android example apps.
+This will npm link to the Capacitor package, build the app, and copy the build files to the correct `public` directories for both the iOS and Android example apps.

 ```
 cd to example

-npm link @avocadojs/core
+npm link @capacitor/core
 npm run build
 npm run copy
 ```